vsudbrack/vsudbrack.github.io/projects/frag.md

 This work is done under **Roberto A. Kraenkel** supervision at IFT - UNESP and collaboration with **[Renato M. Coutinho](http://professor.ufabc.edu.br/~renato.coutinho/)** and financed by FAPESP (Grant #2018/23984-0).

-There are a few subprojects available to undegrad students, if **this discussion sounds apealling to you, get in touch :)**
+There are a few subprojects available to undergraduate students, if **this discussion sounds appealing to you, get in touch :)**

 ## How to measure fragmentation?
 How to create a landscape?

-We measure fragmentation in a continous way throught *fragmentation metrics*.
-There are many metrics, some mesuare different fragmentations aspects and a few redundant, i.e. highly correlated to others, in a contexts.
-Some exemples are **complexity and entropy metrics**, such as Shannon Entropy and Mutual information; or metrics of **geometric features**, like Perimeter-Area fractal dimension, average Circumscribed Circle or simply, Perimeter-Area ratio.
-Others focous on average **patch shapes**, as their Mean Area or Edge density, while others yet focous on a **landscape-level**, as the number of patches, the % of habitat in the largest patch (LPI) or the average Eucledian distance between patches.
+We measure fragmentation in a continuous way through *fragmentation metrics*.
+There are many metrics, some measure different fragmentation aspects and a few are redundant, i.e. highly correlated to others in a context.
+Some examples are **complexity and entropy metrics**, such as Shannon Entropy and Mutual information; or metrics of **geometric features**, like Perimeter-Area fractal dimension, average Circumscribed Circle or simply, Perimeter-Area ratio.
+Others focus on average **patch shapes**, as their Mean Area or Edge density, while others yet focus on a **landscape-level**, as the number of patches, the % of habitat in the largest patch (LPI) or the average Euclidean distance between patches.

 Also, in order to study the effects of *fragmentation per se* in population dynamics numerically, we have to **simulate artificial landscapes**.
 There several different methods to generate them, and they are known as *Neutral Landscape Methods*.
 In the videos below, I show 2000 artificial landscapes, ordered from slightly fragmented to highly fragmented, for four methods.
-Firstly, I show the **Fractional Browning Motion (FBM) method**, in which we ordered the landscapes by the *fractal dimension* (between 0 and 2), going from slightly to highly fragmented.
+Firstly, I show the **Fractional Brownian Motion (FBM) method**, in which we ordered the landscapes by the *fractal dimension* (between 0 and 2), going from slightly to highly fragmented.

 {% include video.html src="https://www.youtube.com/embed/788kqrvQnyA" %}